rancher/rancher-docs/docs/reference-guides/cluster-configuration/downstream-cluster-configuration/node-template-configuration/amazon-ec2.md

 ### Engine Options

 In the **Engine Options** section of the node template, you can configure the container daemon.
-You may want to specify the container version or a container registry mirror.
+You may want to specify the container version or a container image registry mirror.